Cosplay Contest submissions are now CLOSED!

 Lvl Up General Rules and Guidelines must be followed at all times.

-Online pre-registration is now closed.
+Online pre-registration is now open!

 We will cap the groups at 80 entries.
 50 entries will be available for pre-registration and after we hit 50, the remaining 30 will be available for at-convention signups.
 All entries must purchase tickets to Lvl Up.